giorgosgiapis/NormalizedALS/README.md

 ```
 spark-submit --class ca.uwaterloo.cs651project.RunInference target/project-1.0.jar --size [small/large] --userids [userids] --modeldir [modeldir] --bval [B] --number [number]
 ```
-userids must be a string of userids separated by commas. number is the number of recommendations for every user, which will be printed to disk.
-B is the weight to be accorded to the information content.
+`userids` must be a string of UserIDs separated by commas. `number` signifies the number of recommendations for every user, which will be printed to disk. `B` is the weight to be accorded to the information content.